 German insurance company Allianz faces a big bill for compensation payments following the deadly train crash in northern Spain – that includes death

 Chinese insurer Ping An has bought the landmark London home of insurance market Lloyds of London for the equivalent of 300 million euros.
-It was

 Aviva has confirmed it will cut as many as 2,000 jobs worldwide over the next six months – six percent of its workforce.
-It is the latest cost

 Britain’s largest insurance company, Prudential, has been fined the equivalent of 35 million euros over its failed attempt to buy Asian rival